smriti-ganapathi/smriti-ganapathi.github.io/_pages/research.md

 * <strong> The Impact of Specialized Courts on Sexual Offences in South Africa </strong> \
   <i> (with Daniela Horta Saenz) <i>
+Sexual violence is pervasive and challenging to prosecute.
+As a policy response, specialized courts have been increasingly implemented to accelerate criminal justice while minimizing re-victimization.
+Yet, causal evidence on their effectiveness remains limited.
+This paper studies the staggered introduction of specialized courts for sexual offenses (SOCs) in South Africa and their impact on crime and criminal justice outcomes.
+Using a two-way fixed effects design, we find that SOCs reduce reported rates of sexual offenses by 13%, an effect driven by the most severe cases, such as rape and attempted rape.
+We provide suggestive evidence that these reductions are stronger in districts with “pure” courts--those that exclusively handle sexual offense cases and fully adhere to the trauma-informed blueprint--as well as in districts with pre-existing specialized clinics for sexual offenses.
+The stability of reports in less severe forms of abuse indicates that these declines are unlikely to be explained by reduced reporting.
+However, we do not find evidence of short-run changes in prosecution or conviction rates, or changes in victims propensity to report.
+Our results suggest that while specialized courts can serve as a powerful deterrent, they may not improve access to justice in the short-run.

 Policy Writing
 ======